codepath/web102_prework/README.md

 ## Notes

-I wasn't incredibly challenged during while building the app, but there were a couple concepts I was unfamiliar with whilst building the app, such as the ternary operator and destructuring.
-I did a bit of research, and got much more familiar with these concepts, allowing me to finish up development.
+I wasn't incredibly challenged while building the app, but there were a couple concepts I was unfamiliar with, such as the ternary operator and destructuring.
+I did a bit of research, got much more familiar with these concepts, and finished up development.
 I was relatively familiar with other parts of the application because of previous experience, and didn't see too much difficulty.
 Creating a custom improvement was also a bit harder compared to the rest (as it wasn't as guided) but I was able to brainstorm and implement my custom feature after spending a bit of time on it.

 ## License